mixrifyAI/obfuscript/README.md

 ![image](https://github.com/user-attachments/assets/c9740817-b571-4129-8bf9-08eb38d1defb)

 Explore the various protection methods offered by Obfuscript to find the best combination for your needs.

 ## License

-Obfuscript is currently available under a free tier license system.
-Use the key `FREETIER` to unlock the features.
+obfuscript is currently available under a free tier license system.
+Use the key `FREETIER` to unlock the features.<br>

 ## Contact